International-Data-Spaces-Association/IDS-G/core/InformationModel/Message/README.md

 The table contans descriptions for each message, information about the payload as well as changes in the properties, i.e., new properties and additional mandatory properties.
-"Message Class" and "Message Subclass" are just for structural / hierarchical description.
+"Message Class" and "Message Subclass" are just for structural / hierarchical descriptions.
 The "Message Name" contains the actual Message which is used.

 New properties, which are mandatory are marked with an (*).
 Existing